Strypper/mauisland/README.md

 </p>

 # Version 2.0 (Dragon version)
-1. Revamped Design 🎨: The application now features a sleek, acrylic material design.
+1. Revamped Design 🎨: The application now features a sleek, acrylic + mica material design.
 The interface is smoother, with enhanced contrast and reduced distractions, offering users a more engaging experience.

 2. Performance Enhancements 🏎️: Significant improvements have been made in page navigation, resulting in a reduced memory footprint.
 Additionally, internet data is cached locally in a database, enhancing performance and enabling better offline support.
 The lazy loading of the code view expander contributes to faster initialization of pages.